JAForbes/blog/public/posts/why-cohost-is-good.md

 And why it might be important to remove gamification from our online social interactions.

 > Note there's no screenshots here, this is a big wall of text.
-I've meaning to post something like this for a while and wall of text is all I can manage right now.
+I've been meaning to post something like this for a while and wall of text is all I can manage right now.
 Sorry.

 ## Cohost?
 What is that?

 Cohost is a comparitively tiny social media website that is owned and operated by its development team.
 It also deliberately avoids metrics and gamification.
 Cohost doesn't care if you keep scrolling.
-Actually they do care, they want you to stop scrolling.
+Actually they do care, they want you to *stop* scrolling.

 The fact Cohost is operated as a co-op directly informs the product design, and that gives me a lot of confidence in its long term sustainability despite its relatively smaller size.

+Although by avoiding investors and non-worker equity, Cohost has a significant financial challenge to overcome before it can reach that long term target.

 ## Financial Viability